 Ingredient Note I used to love this salad with chopped eggs, but now I prefer it without.
 MauiJim likes it with sweet pickles.
 I like it with dill pickles.
 Since it’s hard to remember which way I made it the last time–to be fair to one or the other of us–I now leave the pickles out altogether.
 No one, including me, seems to miss them.
 But I leave that to your discretion.

 Old-Fashioned Creamy Macaroni Salad

 Although this is a simple salad–which I expect everyone makes in one variation or another–it is one of my most requested recipes.
-Folks cannot seem to get enough of it, and if a picnic potluck is in the works, I am invariably corralled into bringing THAT MACARONI SALAD.
+Friends and family can’t seem to get enough of it, and if a picnic potluck is in the works, I’m invariably corralled into bringing THAT MACARONI SALAD.
 You just can’t argue with tradition, even on Independence Day.

-Note If you are making this salad a full day or more ahead, leave out the olives and fold in just before you serve the salad.
+Note If you’re making this salad a full day or more ahead, leave out the olives and fold in just before you serve the salad.
 They do on occasion tint the macaroni with which they come in contact an unlovely shade of purple.

 4 cups small, dried seashell, salad, or elbow macaroni (1 pound)

 3 cup minced celery (about 6 stalks)